Massachusetts Scooter Laws

 The new law would prohibit the parking of e-scooters in a way that blocks vehicular or pedestrian traffic.
 The parking of rentable dockless e-scooters has been an issue of immense concern to city officials and business owners.
 Improperly parked e-scooters could cause trip-and-fall injuries or block people from getting into local businesses.
 Finally, the bill would establish an advisory group under the Massachusetts Department of Transportation to continue to propose updates to e-scooter laws in the future.

 One of the driving forces behind new regulations for e-scooter users in Massachusetts is rider safety.
 State officials have expressed concern over the safety of electric scooters.
 Between September 2017 and September 2018, 249 patients went to emergency rooms throughout the U.S. for e-scooter injuries.
 The most common injuries were bone fractures, head injuries, contusions, sprains and lacerations.

 If you use an electric scooter in Boston, do so safely and according to current laws.
 Wear a helmet that has a Department of Transportation sticker riding.
 Keep both hands on the handlebars.
 Stay alert to your surroundings and do not use headphones.
 Stay as far to the right-hand side of the road as possible, or ride in bicycle lanes.
 Stop at all stop signs and traffic lights, as you would in a traditional motor vehicle.
 Obey the state’s applicable laws and do not exceed 20 miles per hour.
-If you get into an e-scooter accident, talk to a personal injury attorney in Boston about your rights.
+If you get into an e-scooter accident, talk to an attorney in Boston about your rights.